cwells/franz/README.md

 language will try to implement a particular set of features I'd like to see in real languages.

+One thing to note is that Franz is whitespace-sensitive in that you must have whitespace around tokens. e.g. `a - 1` is subtraction, `a-1` is a variable or function named `a-1`.

 ```
 #
 # inefficient algorithm intentionally chosen